 Monday August 11th was the beginning of several days of severe weather over N. Ireland which caused severe rainfall, floods, and disruption to roads.
 Taking advantage of a convective outlook I headed out to the Maghera countryside hoping to catch a storm.
 I was not disappointed.
 The most impressive Gust Front I ever seen arrived over the Sperrin Mountains and formed a stunning Shelf Cloud along its leading edge.
 This was followed by severe torrential rain, a nasty thunderstorm, and flooding.
 This report documents that evening.
 21 images and 1 video clip.

 Second image account from August 2nd 2008 detailing another day of convective action.
-After a day of imaging Cbs and Cu towers I returned home.
-Before 19.00 BST I glanced out of my bedroom window and seen a substantial funnel cloud rotating in the eastern sky reaching half way to the ground.
+After a long day of shooting Cbs and towers in the Maghera countryside I returned home, however before 19.00 BST I glanced out my bedroom window and saw a substantial funnel cloud rotating in the eastern sky reaching half way to the ground outside Maghera.
 This account describes the day leading up to this thrilling event.
-Report with images 12 and 1 short video clip.
+Image report with images 7 and 1 short video clip.

 Things couldn't get better on Friday 1st August 2008 after a great partial Solar Eclipse and funnel cloud over Maghaberry.
 A convective outlook had been issued followed by a tornado discussion from TORRO.
 Later that evening I was caught off guard when the sky darkened over my home.
 A black menacing structure blocked out the Sun.
 Further observation showed that this monster cell had a huge area of rotation, wall cloud, striation rings, and inflow bands.
 The cell contained an obvious Mesocyclone making this a good case for a possible LP Supercell.
 Two page report with 24 images and 1 video clip. - PAGE 1, PAGE 2.